pluralsh/documentation/pages/getting-started/first-steps/cli-quickstart.md

 - Deployed your code onto your clusters of choice.
 - Optionally updated any configurations and permissions for the clusters and services.

+{% callout severity="info" %}
+If you want to get started quickly or want us to manage the Plural experience for you, we strongly recommend using [Plural Cloud](/getting-started/first-steps/plural-cloud).

+We'll handle hosting Plural for you, but also it comes with automatic integration with Github and observability with Elastic and Prometheus set up by default.
+It should seriously reduce DevOps TCO, especially for resource-constrained teams.
+{% /callout %}

 ## Install the Plural CLI

 The Plural CLI is available on Homebrew, a single line installation can be done with: